 A car accident is stressful.
 A totaled vehicle, injuries, medical bills, and insurance companies are just a few things that may involve your immediate attention.
 However, bills may start to pile up when you have sustained serious injuries and you cannot work.

-Exactly what does Lost Wages mean?
+Exactly what do Lost Wages mean?

 Lost wages is the difference between the amount of income an injured person makes before and after the accident.
 Accordingly, the law provides for two different types of compensation: Lost wages and Lost earning capacity.
 Both of these forms of compensation are types of damages in a personal injury lawsuit.